Human Rights on Land and at Sea

 In the U.S. alone, ocean-dependent industries like tourism and transportation provide jobs for more than 2.3 million people, while fishing employs more than 1.9 million people.
 Depleted fisheries and polluted coastlines are disrupting the lives of millions of people worldwide.

 And at sea, human rights violations abound on commercial fishing boats.
-It’s estimated that 10 to 15 percent of commercial fishermen around worldwide work in slave-like conditions.
+It’s estimated that 10 to 15 percent of commercial fishermen worldwide work in slave-like conditions.

 Holding Companies Responsible